 Shenandoah National Park hosts Wildflower Weekend

 Special hikes and programs will focus on the diversity and value of hundreds of species of flowering plants that are protected by the park.
 Visitors may also view the winning entries in the park’s annual “Youth Art in the Park” wildflower art contest.
-The top-winning works will be exhibited at Byrd Visitor Center (mile 51 on Skyline Drive) from May 6-13, and at Dickey Ridge Visitor Center (mile 4.6) from May 14-21.
-Winning artists will be recognized in a ceremony at noon Saturday, May 6, at Byrd Visitor Center.
+The top-winning works will be exhibited at Byrd Visitor Center (mile 51 on Skyline Drive) on Wildflower Weekend, and later at Dickey Ridge Visitor Center (mile 4.6).
+Winning artists will be recognized in a ceremony at noon Saturday, May 7, at Byrd Visitor Center.

 All programs are free and no reservations are needed.
-There is a $25-per-car entrance fee to Shenandoah National Park which is good for seven days or use a valid Annual or Lifetime Pass.
 The complete program schedule is posted on the park website: www.nps.gov/shen.
-For more information, contact Park Ranger Mara Meisel at (540) 999-3500, ext.
-3282.